What is Culture?

 Subcultures are a world within the larger world of the dominant culture.
 Everyone in the United States belongs to at least one subculture.
 Where you live can put you into a subculture.
 Think of the distinctive Southern culture in the United States.
 The church you belong to or a professional organization or an ethnic group also constitutes membership in a subculture.
 For people who like to walk around with no clothes on, would find that a naturist club would be a subculture.
 As beneficial as subcultures are to its members, they can also be a source of tension and violence.
 An example of this would be the conflict between different religions around the world.
 In the United States there are tens of thousands of subcultures.
 Subcultures provide members with meanings and answer to life’s problems that the larger culture may not be able to provide.

 Countercultures are groups that have values, interests, beliefs, and lifestyles that place it in opposition to the dominant culture.
 Conflict exists between the counterculture and the larger culture.
 Groups that worship Satan, militant groups, and survivalists are examples of countercultures in the United States.
 Members of al-Qaeda operating in Western societies would also be an example of a counter culture.
+Because of the rejection of the dominant culture’s values, countercultures will often try to create their own communities that operate outside of the larger dominant culture.
+Religious cults are an example of a counterculture where the cult’s beliefs are severe enough not to be tolerated by state and federal laws.
+Mormon’s in Utah who still believe in practicing polygamy, which is against the law in Utah, would be an example of a religious cult that is counterculture.
+Countercultures can be helpful to society in advocating for change (hippies) or destructive, such as with the use of drugs or the promotion of terrorism.

 The most important difference between subcultures and countercultures is that subcultures want to coexist peacefully with the dominant culture, whereas countercultures do not want to coexist with the larger culture.